 Benefits available to associates include family health, dental, life, and disability insurance.
 Associates may participate in the firm’s 401(k) plan upon eligibility.
 The firm contributes three percent of an associate’s annual salary to his or her 401(k) account regardless of whether the associate contributes to the account.
-Associates also are eligible to participate in a pretax health and dependent care reimbursement plan.
+Associates also are eligible to participate in pretax health and dependent care reimbursement plans.

 Our associate attorneys receive frequent feedback from the attorneys with whom they work.
 Each associate is formally evaluated on a semi-annual basis by the partners with whom the associate has worked.
 The associate’s practice area leader and a member of the Associates Committee meet with the associate to discuss what he or she is doing well and provide constructive suggestions for improvement.

-An associate joining our firm directly out of law school is eligible for partnership consideration six years following the first January 1 he or she is employed by Foulston Siefkin LLP.
+An associate joining our firm directly out of law school is eligible for partnership consideration six years following the first January 1 he or she is employed by Foulston.
 The length of the partnership track for judicial clerks and lateral hires is determined on an individual basis.

 The law firm believes that attracting and retaining a qualified and diverse workforce will allow us to better serve our clients and meet the firm’s mission and goals.
 Foulston Siefkin has taken a number of steps in its recruiting and participation in professional diversity programs which the firm believes has, and will, continue to pay dividends.
 Foulston Siefkin is committed to continued diligence in its diversity efforts.
 Foulston Siefkin is an equal opportunity employer and does not discriminate on the basis of sex, race, color, national origin, religion, pregnancy, age, disability, military or veteran status, sexual orientation, or gender identity or expression and/or other protected classifications.

-As of January 2019, eighty-five attorneys practice with the firm.
-Fifty-seven are partners, twenty are associates, and eight are of counsel or special counsel.
+As of January 2020, 85 attorneys practice with the firm.
+56 are partners, 21 are associates, and 12 are of counsel, special counsel, or senior counsel.

-Fifty-eight of our attorneys practice in our Wichita office.
-Twenty of our attorneys practice in our Kansas City office; and five practice in our Topeka office.
-One of our Kansas City attorneys is a faculty member at the University of Kansas School of Law.
+59 of our attorneys practice in our Wichita office.
+21 of our attorneys practice in our Kansas City office; and five practice in our Topeka office.